Last updated: 2026-04-20

 The 2023 Mazda CX-5 earns an Excellent 81/100 reliability score.
 2023 is 1 year after the facelift (2022) refresh.

-Its complaint rate (6.2 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 6.2 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2024 Mazda CX-5, which scored 3 points higher.
 See also the 2022 Mazda CX-5 for an earlier comparison.